Ask PMI Anything: As an individual, how can I mitigate risk with Citizen Developer?19 Aug 2021

 - Financial: Will the application affect businesses processes or negatively impact the organization’s revenues or costs?

 It is exactly these kinds of governance issues that led PMI to develop a suite of platform-agnostic educational offerings to help individuals and organizations adopt and scale citizen development in a responsible way.
 Among the offerings are centralized resources that outline best practices for implementing citizen development at scale, including the recently released Practitioner e-course—a follow-up to the Foundations e-course that provides the tools and methodologies to properly plan and lead projects utilizing LCNC platforms.
-There are more offerings in the works.
+For those looking to act as a citizen development leader within their organization, we also have recently released our Business Architect micro-credential, which guides citizen development leaders on how to manage the introduction, scaling, and governance process of citizen development within an organization.

 Our suite is designed to fill a critical gap that exists in many organizations: the lack of clear standards and guidelines for citizen developers to follow in deploying LCNC tools.
 PMI hopes to fill this gap as a way of turbo-charging the citizen development marketplace and giving project professionals and first-time changemakers a valuable tool for turning ideas into reality.